andsafe-AG/iframe-resizing/README.md

 ## How It Works

-1. **ResizeObserver** - Creates a ResizeObserver that monitors the document body for size changes
+1. **ResizeObserver** - Creates a ResizeObserver that monitors the document documentElement for size changes
-2. **Size Detection** - When the body size changes, captures the new height via `contentRect`
+2. **Size Detection** - When the documentElement size changes, captures the new height via `contentRect`
 3. **Message Passing** - Sends a `resize` command to the parent window using `postMessage`
 4. **Acknowledgment** - Waits for acknowledgment from the parent window (20-second timeout)
 5. **Error Handling** - Optionally calls error handlers if the resize fails